conorwalsh99/calibra/README.md

 The calibration of a model is a measure of how reliable its predictions are.
 If a model predicts an outcome has an 80% probability of occurring, one would expect that outcome to occur approximately 80% of the time.
 Calibra can help users identify whether or not this is the case, by quantifying just how much the true rate of occurrence deviates from the expected rate of occurrence.
 This quantity can be measured in several different ways.
 We use the class-wise Expected Calibration Error (ECE) as described by [Kull et. al [1]](https://proceedings.neurips.cc/paper/2019/hash/8ca01ea920679a0fe3728441494041b9-Abstract.html).

 In certain settings, modellers may be more interested in estimating the probability of certain outcomes, rather than simply predicting the most likely outcome, such as weather forecasting, diagnosis of disease, and sports betting.
 Under these circumstances, evaluating a model by its calibration may be more useful than evaluating it by accuracy alone.

-Calibra users can:
-1. Examine the distribution of their model's predictions by grouping these predictions into a specified number of bins
-2. Calculate the class-wise Expected Calibration Error (ECE) of a set of predictions, to quantify the reliability of the model
-3. Plot a calibration curve, to visualise the reliability of the model

 Calibra provides a simple interface to allow users to calculate the model's class-wise expected calibration error, for any number of classes.
 It is highly compatible with scikit-learn and matplotlib.
 To see how to use calibra, check out notebooks/examples.ipynb for a short tutorial.